 The coloring of the harness entry will aid in its correct placement.
-While outside of a harness connector, the entry will appear grayed out and you will be prevented from placing.
-When over a harness connector, the entry will revert to its true coloring, as defined by its color property indicating it can be placed at that location.
+While outside of a harness connector, the entry will appear greyed-out, and you will be prevented from placing.
+When over a harness connector, the entry will revert to its true coloring, as defined by its Text Color property, indicating it can validly be placed at that location.

-While the harness entry is still floating on the cursor and while it is within the bounds of a harness connector, press the Tab key to pause the placement and access the Harness Entry mode of the Properties panel in which its properties can be changed on the fly.
-Click the design space pause button overlay () to resume placement.
+While the harness entry is still floating on the cursor, and while it is within the bounds of a harness connector, press the Tab key to access an associated propertiesdialog, from where properties for the harness entry can be changed on-the-fly.

-This method of editing allows you to select a placed harness entry object directly in the design space and change its location graphically.
+This method of editing allows you to select a placed harness entry object directly in the workspace and change its location graphically.

 Click and drag to reposition the harness entry vertically along the edge of its parent harness connector as required.